-Will Durant’s 100 Best Books for an Education - my adapted version
+Will Durant’s 100 Best Books for an Education - My Adapted Version

 In the philosopher and historian Will Durant’s book The Greatest Minds and Ideas of All Time, he presented his list of one hundred books for an education, spanning a wide range of subjects.
-Most of the list is still as relevant today as when it was when Durant published it, but there are some more up-to-date books that reflect the scientific advancements that have been made in recent years.
+Most of the list is still as relevant today as when Durant published it, but there are some more up-to-date books that reflect the scientific advancements that have been made in recent years.
 Also, I have added a couple of additional books that are my personal favourites.

-The purpose of this list is to set a preliminary reading list to build a sturdy foundation in and deep understanding of history, philosophy, literature, science, art and culture.
+The purpose of this list is to set a preliminary reading list to build a sturdy foundation in and deep understanding of history, philosophy, literature, science, art, and culture.

 Time required for reading: 4-6 years at 7 hours per week